cysouw/diathesis/text/c05_preverbs.md

 d.
 Die übergekochte Milch ...
 :::

-The verb *kochen* also exhibits a bare anticausative diathesis [@Next a,b], see [@sec:case-haben-anticausative].
-The preverb *über-* could thus also be interpreted as inducing an anticausative diathesis, when [@Next c] is opposed to [@Next a].
-However, because [@Next b] is both structurally and semantically closer to [@Next c] I have decided to take this as the preverb diathesis.
+The verb *kochen* also exhibits a bare anticausative diathesis [@next a,b], see [@sec:case-haben-anticausative].
+The preverb *über-* could thus also be interpreted as inducing an anticausative diathesis, when [@next c] is opposed to [@next a].
+However, because [@next b] is both structurally and semantically closer to [@next c] I have decided to take this as the preverb diathesis.
 Note that there exist verbs with preverb anticausative alternations (see [@sec:preverb-preposition-anticausative]).

 :::ex
 a.
 Ich koche die Milch.